General Technology - Welding (A.A.S.)

 Semester-by-semester graduation plan

-- To obtain a semester-by-semester graduation plan for this major, please contact the Department Head, Otis Cunningham.
+- To obtain a semester-by-semester graduation plan for this major, please contact the Program Director, Jim Ladd.

 Enrollment advisor: Please attempt to make contact with welding faculty during the advisement process.
-However, registration may be completed in the New Student Advising, Veterans’ Center or at any county center.
+However, registration may be completed in the New Student Advising, Veterans’ Center or at any county campus.

 You can find the name of your assigned academic advisor by reviewing Degree Works, your Class Schedule, or by visiting the Advising webpage.